Remi-C/Remi-C.github.io/_posts/2017-10-02-certified_cabinet_maker.md

 ---
 layout: post
-title: Ultra Molkky
+title: Passing french cabinetmaker exam (CAP)
-subtitle: A redisign of the classic molkky game for more challenge and more style
+subtitle: Now a certified cabinetmaker
-tags: [woodworking, project]
+tags: [woodworking, project, design]
 category: woodworking
-bigimg: /img/woodworking/molkky_banner.png
+bigimg: /img/woodworking/overall_banner.jpg
 ---
 ![CAP diploma](/img/woodworking/Cura_remi_CAP_Ebeniste_2017_a.jpg)

 I sucessfully passed my CAP (certificate of professional competence) for woodworking (ebeniste).
-The CAP is a basic french diploma that enables to work in a shop or company, and basically be autonomous in designing/building a furniture that has veneer.
+The CAP is a basic french diploma that enables to work in own shop or at a company, and basically be autonomous in designing/building a furniture that may have veneer.
 I passed the option "ebeniste", which is quite hard to translate, maybe cabinetmaker, maybe fine woodworker, it has to do with veneer management, precision, and proficiency with hand tools.